HumanCompatibleAI/imitation/docs/getting-started/cli.rst

 Run BC on the `CartPole-v1` environment with a pre-trained PPO policy as expert:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Note: the cartpole environment is specified via a named configuration
+.. note:: Here the cartpole environment is specified via a named configuration.

 .. code-block:: bash